Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

   -**Therapeutic Antibody Discovery:** We can use the trees to trace mutated B cell sequences backwards, identifying the most potent, broadly neutralizing antibodies to isolate for therapeutic use.

-  -**Disease & Vaccine Research:** Analyzing tree shapes reveals whether an immune response is generating new, evolving antibodies or just re-stimulating older, less effective memory cells
+  -**Disease & Vaccine Research:** Analyzing tree shapes reveals whether an immune response is generating new, evolving antibodies or just re-stimulating older, less effective memory cells.